Last Updated on July 26, 2021 by Ope Quadri

-Your broker or bank will inform you of what corporate bonds are being traded, outstanding maturity period and coupon rates.
+Your broker or bank will inform you of what corporate bonds are being traded, the outstanding maturity period, and coupon rates.

 You can have access to the FMDQ website for a list of presently traded corporate bonds.
 And if you are interested in investing in primary issues your bank will also let you know what new bonds are on offer.

 Normally, when you purchase bonds it is settled through a depository.
 In Nigeria, the Central Securities Clearing Systems (CSCS) is the depository.
 What this means is that you will have to open an account with the CSCS to trade in bonds in Nigeria.

 People you should talk to before investing in bonds